-The monitoring processes of D-RAIL and MARATHON projects have finalised with letters including the EWG comments and recommendations, which were sent to the project representatives and the EC project officer.
+The monitoring processes of D-RAIL, MARATHON, REFRESCO and MERLIN projects have been completed with letters including the EWG comments and recommendations, which were sent to the project representatives and the EC project officer.
 The letters are attached within Appendix 1 EWG recommendation letters to projects' coordinators and EC project officers.
-The monitoring of REFRESCO and MERLIN project are in the final phase.
+The monitoring of SPECTRUM project is in the final phase.